James Valentine (musician)

-James Burgon Valentine (born October 5, 1978) is an American musician who is the lead guitarist and backing vocalist for the pop rock band Maroon 5.
+James Burgon Valentine (born October 5, 1978) is an American musician who is the lead guitarist and backing vocalist for the pop band Maroon 5.

 Early life

 Valentine was born in Lincoln, Nebraska.
 He was raised as a member of the Church of Jesus Christ of Latter-day Saints (LDS Church) and has three sisters and one brother.
 His mother is a former beauty queen, who was a school teacher before becoming a stay-at-home mom to raise her five children.
 His younger sister, Amanda Valentine, has been a contestant on Project Runway two times starring in Season 11 and Season 13, as well as Project Runway All Stars once in Season 6.
 James is an Eagle Scout.
 He was the president of his high school Lincoln Southeast High School's student council in Lincoln, Nebraska.
-He graduated from the University of Nebraska–Lincoln and attended Berklee College of Music.
+He left before graduating (had one semester left per an interview he did) from the University of Nebraska–Lincoln and attended Berklee College of Music.

 In addition to guitar, Valentine is also a percussionist, playing in orchestra and jazz band in his youth.

 Career

 Valentine played in Lincoln bands: Montag, Kid Quarkstar, Mondello and Happy Dog.
 In 2000, Happy Dog changed its name to Square and he moved to Los Angeles from Anaheim, California, where he taught private guitar lessons out of his home.
-Valentine had also played with Reel Big Fish, firstly when guitarist Aaron Barrett broke his hand and later in 2001, when Barrett fell down some stairs.
+Valentine had also played with Reel Big Fish, firstly when guitarist Aaron Barrett broke his hand in 2000, and later in 2001, when Barrett fell down some stairs.
 Valentine displayed a picture from one Reel Big Fish show he played during Maroon 5's appearance on MTV Cribs.
 Eventually the members of Square and Kara's Flowers became friends and when Adam Levine, Jesse Carmichael, Mickey Madden and Ryan Dusick began looking for another guitarist, Valentine was approached.
-The band Kara's Flowers changed their name to Maroon.
 Personal tensions in Square helped the decision to join the band and shortly afterward, Kara's Flowers became Maroon 5.

-Valentine is a friend of John Mayer, whom he met in 1996 at Berklee in Boston, Massachusetts.
+Valentine is a friend of John Mayer, whom he met in 1996 at Berklee College of Music in Boston, Massachusetts.
 Valentine once tried to get Mayer to move to Lincoln to play guitar for the Lincoln blues rock band Baby Jason and the Spankers.
 An opening slot on Mayer's 2003 summer tour helped bring widespread exposure to Maroon 5.
 Valentine contributed guitar work to Mayer's September 2006 release Continuum on the songs "Stop This Train" and "In Repair."

 Valentine also played guitar on Jenny Lewis' 2006 solo album, Rabbit Fur Coat with The Watson Twins and has appeared in her music video for the first single, "Rise Up with Fists!!".